keytowin/ktw-lor/README.md

 ---

-### What the script currently does
+### What KeyToWin-LoR currently does
 * Launches LoR (if it's already installed)
-* Creates an overlay for the Home screen
+* Creates positions and sections for navigating the Home screen
   * Does not currently check for the Quests dialog that appears daily when a new quest is added to the list
-* Moves the mouse to the "Home" button
+* Moves the mouse to the "Home" button as the starting position
 * Also see General Commands below

 ---